kika/kika/README.md

     Then I get stuck and buy a book.
 As soon as I unstuck myself I keep doing.
 Etc.
   * As a consequence of the above it doesn't make any sense to ask me if I can do something, because the answer is always "yes", even if I don't have a slightest idea of what it is.
+So given the previous it's safer to ask me if I know something.

 ### Social
   * [Twitter](https://twitter.com/kpertsev)